 Backup tape, tape vaulting, and tape rotation practices are covered in this week’s video guide.
-Outlined are the benefits of backup tape along with methods of storage and increased longevity.
+In the video or transcript below, learn about the benefits of backup tape along with methods of storage and increased longevity.

 Getting Started: Why Go for Tape Rotation & Vaulting?

-One of the greatest struggles with document storage is finding the space for it, which is why many businesses turn to digital storage strategies.
+One of the greatest struggles with document storage is finding the space for it.
+Additionally, this is why many businesses turn to digital storage strategies.

-Backup tape rotation is a cost-effective way to store and manage data by the terabyte, and in terms of protecting sensitive information, a secure and climate-controlled offsite vaulting facility shields tapes from both physical and cyber threats.
+Backup tape rotation is a cost-effective way to store and manage data by the terabyte.
+In terms of protecting sensitive information, a secure and climate-controlled offsite vaulting facility shields tapes from both physical and cyber threats.

-Tape storage is a system used for backing up and storing digital data on magnetic tape and is often used in cartridges and cassettes.
+Tape storage is a system for backing up and storing digital data on magnetic tape.
+Additionally, it’s often used in cartridges and cassettes.

-With a backup tape rotation scheme, tape retention periods are set and the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.
+With a backup tape rotation scheme, tape retention periods are set in place.
+Then, the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.

 Backup Tape Types: Explore Your Backup Tape Options